 Transcript continued below...

 But there are criteria that are available that'll help us to create a measurable metric so that we can come up with a predictable result.

-The American Academy of Cosmetic Dentistry is one of the largest aesthetic dental organizations in the world.
+The American Academy of Cosmetic Dentistry is one of the largest esthetic dental organizations in the world.
 And although they didn't create smile design, what they provided for us is a reference that's based on a compilation of the literature that's available that gives us some gold standards in how we may evaluate smiles, how we make determinations about what we're going to change in someone's smile.

 And I think the way we compartmentalize and organize our thinking helps us to make decisions in this process.
-So when this book was written, the way it was designed, we want to first create the broadest perspective relative to aesthetics and progressively narrow our focus until we get to the point of measuring shade and contours and those kinds of criteria.
+So when this book was written, the way it was designed, we want to first create the broadest perspective relative to esthetics and progressively narrow our focus until we get to the point of measuring shade and contours and those kinds of criteria.

-Global aesthetics have to do with the orientation of the teeth to the face and the lips that encircle them.
+Global esthetics have to do with the orientation of the teeth to the face and the lips that encircle them.
 We want to look at how these players sit in the face and how they should be composed.

 Now, these are guidelines, they're not rules.

 And I think it's important for us to understand that because we always can't create perfection.
 I think Pablo Picasso said it best when he said, "We need to understand the rules like a pro before we can begin to break them as an artist."
 So as we begin to consider changes in our patients' smiles, I think it's important for us to understand these foundational building blocks before we compose our final result.